emberjs/ember-test-helpers/API.md

 -   `dblclick`

-The exact listing of events that are triggered may change over time as needed to continue to emulate how actual browsers handle double-clicking a given element.
+The exact listing of events that are triggered may change over time as needed to continue to emulate how actual browsers handle clicking a given element.

 **Parameters**